Almonds and Olivez

 How to use your Moringa Leave Powder

-You can use the powder in many ways, some of the most common ways include – Adding it to smoothies, tea (bowl the water and add a teaspoon, pour in your teacup, then drink as is or add your preferred sweetener), add to baked products, pancakes, etc. Sprinkle on vegetables or add to some of your other favourite foods.
+You can use the powder in many ways, some of the most common ways include – Adding it to smoothies, and tea (boil the water and add a teaspoon, pour in your teacup, then drink as is or add it to your preferred sweetener), adding it to baked products, pancakes, etc. Sprinkle on vegetables or add to some of your other favourite foods.

 Illustrative Summary